Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Coogee has 48 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes that together facilitate 1,564 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 244 meters from the nearest stop.
+These stops are served by seven different routes that together facilitate 1,570 weekly passenger trips.
+The accessibility of these transport services is rated as good, with residents typically living just 244 metres from the nearest stop.
+As a predominantly residential area, most commuters travel outwards.
+Car remains the primary mode of transport, used by 88% of residents, while train use stands at 6%.
+On average, there are 1.7 vehicles per dwelling in Coogee, which is higher than the regional average.

 Frequently Asked Questions - Transport